 Access to the OLC’s opinions is necessary so that the public can understand—and respond to—a body of law that shapes government practice and policy.
 This is why the Knight Institute and other civil society groups have called on President Biden and Attorney General Garland to direct the OLC to proactively publish its opinions as a means of making this enormously influential office more accountable to the public it serves.
 Last year, when the American Constitution Society brought together former OLC attorneys and outside experts to consider how the OLC could better promote the rule of law, one of the group’s principal recommendations was for the agency to adopt a presumption in favor of the timely publication of its final opinions, especially those that the executive branch intends to rely on to justify major policy decisions.

 Under a negotiated schedule, the OLC will continue to provide indexes of historical opinion titles to the Knight Institute over the course of the next six months (we recently received twelve new indexes, capturing opinions written between 1959 and 1972, which we plan to post in the coming weeks).
 We will also be asking the OLC to release some of the most significant opinions from these indexes in full.
 The release of the indexes will also make it possible for members of the public to request disclosure of the opinions that seem most significant.
 The series of indexes will span nearly five decades and nine presidential administrations and cover some of the most momentous events in U.S. history.
 They will help shed light on the unique role OLC has played in shaping the executive branch’s approach to the challenges of the 20th and early 21st centuries.

-Xiangnong (George) Wang is a legal fellow at the Knight Institute.
+Xiangnong (George) Wang is a former legal fellow at the Knight Institute.